10 Days in Argentina: 7 Sample Itineraries

 If you picked hike, the Cascadas del Rio Colorado hike is the best in town.

-Take a taxi to the trailhead just outside of town and, optional, hire one of the guides there.
-We hired a guide and I was glad we did.
+Take a taxi to the trailhead just outside of town and hire one of the guides you’ll see at the trailhead.

 They have an affordable menu and a panoramic view of town from their lawn (where you can lounge with wine and snacks).